 - Sore, stiff, or tender knee

-- A feel like your knee will give out
+- The knee feels like it will give out

 - Your knee may lock in place